Last Updated on January 23, 2023

 Lastly, you should include the types of software and tools you know.
 This includes things like Microsoft Office products, including PowerPoint, Excel, Outlook, and Word, as well as any special accounting or financial software you know how to use.

-Writing an Effective Summary
+Writing a Resume Summary

-Start your professional summary with your title, such as Office Manager, followed by your years of experience.
+Start your summary with your title, such as Office Manager, followed by your years of experience.
 Use the next line to outline the number of people you have supported in your offices, for example, ‘teams ranging from 5 – 20 people’.

 Next, include the industries you have worked in, such as real estate or insurance.
 Lastly, include some of your core competencies that align with the job descriptions you are applying for.